Australia is known for having a large number of deadly animals from snakes, spiders and sharks to crocodiles.

 Average Deaths per year – last known death was an infant on Fraser Island in 2001

 How to avoid death – don’t go camping in the outback with Meryl Streep and don’t feed them (on purpose or inadvertantly)

-This Australian animal looks a bit like an emu but has a very distinctive hard horn-like protrusion coming out of it's head, it also has a bright blue neck and a sharp claw on each foot.
+This Australian animal looks a bit like an emu but has a very distinctive hard horn-like protrusion coming out of it’s head, it also has a bright blue neck and a sharp claw on each foot.
 It might look quite beautiful and placid but Cassowaries can be aggressive and will attack humans.
 The attacks are more likely to hurt like a bastard than actually kill you, but still be wary of the Cassowary which can suddenly appear as if by magic.
 They are usually spotted roaming the rainforest in Cape Tribulation and Mission Beach.
-You can read about the other strange and rare animals that you may find in Tropical North Queensland here.

 Where found – North Queensland, Daintree Rainforest

 Average deaths per year – there’s only 1 known death by a Cassowary and that was a boy who’d been trying to beat one to death

 How to avoid death – don’t try and beat one to death obviously

 Other scary animals in Australia include sharks, snakes, crocodiles and Tasmanian Devils!